What's the meaning of the phrase 'Brownie points'?

 What's the origin of the phrase 'Brownie points'?

 The term 'brownie points' (often spelled with a capital 'B' when assumed to be in relation to the Brownies (junior Girl Guides/Scouts)) is known since the late 1940s.
-The first citation in print that I can find is listed in J. E. Lighter's Historical Dictionary of American Slang, which gives the source as MSU Folklore GF2.1, 1944-53:
+The first citation in print that I can find is in the Pennsylvania newspaper The Daily Item, May 1944:

 I first heard about them [brownie points] when the chap standing next to me in the elevator pulled a letter from his pocket, looked at it in dismay and muttered "More lost brownie points."